ibm-cloud-docs/event-notifications/en-create-topic.md

 # Creating an {{site.data.keyword.en_short}} topic
 {: #en-create-en-topic}

-You can send notifications or alerts to multiple destination types, for example, email, SMS, and others that are subscribed to a particular topic.
+A topic is needed to filter the incoming events from the Source.
+Each source is connected to a topic through a user-defined filter.
+Notifications that pass into a topic are pushed to all subscribed destinations.
+A topic can connect to multiple sources and has an independent filter for each source that is connected to it.
 Configure topics as needed and {{site.data.keyword.en_short}} handles the routing and delivering of alerts reliably to the correct destinations.
 {: shortdesc}

 ## Creating a topic